Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Theory

 \subsection{Reference Methods}

 For comparison of the proposed algorithm we used the non-linear least squares (NLLS) as well as the Bayesian Inference for Arterial Spin Labeling MRI (BASIL) method~\citep{Chappell2009, Groves2009}.
 The NLLS method solves equation~\ref{eq:stat} without regularization by means of a trust-region reflective method implemented by \textit{lsqnonlin} in MATLAB (The Mathworks, Natick, MA, USA).
-This method uses additional box constraints on CBF and ATT to limit their values to a physiologically meaningful range of [0, 300] ml/100mg/min for CBF and [0, 6] seconds for ATT respectively.
+This method uses additional box constraints on CBF and ATT to limit their values to a physiologically meaningful range of [0, 300] ml/100g/min for CBF and [0, 6] seconds for ATT respectively.
 BASIL is included in FSL~\citep{Smith2004, Woolrich2009, Jenkinson2012} and uses Bayesian inference to estimate the unknown parameter maps.
 It incorporates fixed non-spatial priors as well as adaptive non-local spatial smoothing priors for the parameters.
 The spatial smoothing prior is used for CBF and is directly based on evidence in the data.
 The smoothing strength is adjusted based on the local support in the specific area in the data.
-The arterial (macro-vascular) contribution flag was set to "OFF" ´´ in BASIL to facilitate comparability to the proposed method which currently implements the pCASL model omitting the local arterial contribution.
+The arterial (macro-vascular) contribution flag was set to "OFF" in BASIL to facilitate comparability to the proposed method which currently implements the pCASL model omitting the local arterial contribution. \responseRone{R1.C1}{In addition to this standard form of BASIL, termed \textit{BASIL w/o}, a simple duplication of the line associated with spatial priors in the starting script enables priors on both, CBF and ATT, as described in~\citep{Chappell2009, Groves2009}.
+This modification serves as second BASIL reference and is termed \textit{BASIL w/}.}